j2store/userguide/ebs_payment_plugin.md

 **Support**

-You can post your questions in our community forums or contact us via the contact form in our website http://j2store.org
+You can post your questions, if any, in http://j2store.org/forum/index.html.